bobbingwide/sb-chart-block/readme.txt

 Initial version copied from SB Children block

 == Changelog ==
+= 0.1.1 =
+* Changed: Eliminate very light gray and white from the Gutenberg colour palette.
+Add yellowish grey.,[github bobbingwide sb-chart-block issues 2]
+* Tested: With WordPress 5.6.1 and WordPress Multi Site
+* Tested: With Gutenberg 9.9.2

 = 0.1.0 =
 * Changed: Enqueue chart.js in the footer, when necessary.
 Run Chart when DOMContentLoaded.,[github bobbingwide sb-chart-block issues 9]